-By Gareth Jenkins (vol. 7, no. 22 of the Turkey Analyst)
+By M. K. Kaya (vol. 8, no. 5 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.